alisinabh/atlas/README.md

 manual downloads and updates.
 This tool is perfect for services who need reliable and fast IP GeoLocation lookup in their applications using a very simple HTTP API.

+Learn more about Atlas in [**my blog post here**](https://hackernoon.com/ip-geo-location-local-database-vs-remote-apifinding-the-middle-ground-with-atlas).

 ## Features

 - Automatic Database Updates: Automatically downloads and updates MaxMind's GeoIP databases.